CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 # Git and GitHub Quick Start

 This hands-on is a "simple Beginner's guide" that provides a fast-paced introduction to the basic characteristics of `git` .It is intended for those students on my Masters' Courses who have no prior knowledge of it, to help them learn the required background knowledge necessary to follow the courses.
-Let me stress again the importance of hands-on practice while you are exploring new technical knowledges.
-My recommentation is that you should read this guide on a computer and try to follow along.
+Let me stress again the importance of hands-on practice while you are exploring new technical knowledge.
+My recommendation is that you should read this guide on a computer and try to follow.

 * [Getting Started](#started)
 * [Getting Started with Git](#git)